yohasebe/monadic-chat/docs/basic-apps.md

 </details>

-The above is a Jupyter Notebook app using OpenAI's model.
 A Jupyter Notebook app using Anthropic's Claude model is also available.

 <details>